By William P. Lazarus

 Starting around 1095, Christian Crusaders, urged on both by popes and saints, swarmed down to Outremer -- their name for what is now Israel – to fight with Saracens – their name for Muslims.
 The Crusades last almost 200 years and were invariably initiated with the slaughter of Jews in Europe and occasionally Eastern Orthodox Christians who got in the way en route to the Promised Land.

 Meanwhile, back in Europe, Catholics were massacring what they described as heretical sects, such as the Cathars.
-Those awful people believed in a simply life of prayer, fasting work and nonviolence.
+Those awful people believed in a simply life of prayer, fasting, work and nonviolence.
 How terrible can anyone be?

 The Spanish took their religious ideas to the West and even used germ warfare to kill and enslave conquered people in Central and South America, all in the name of religion.

 The Inquisition started in France, but became infamous for its splendid work in Spain to allow true believers to separate personas no grata from their assets.
-The auto de fe, the ritualistic mass burnings of apostates and heretics, served as amusement for the masses who flocked to enjoy them.
+The auto de fe, the ritualistic mass burning of apostates and heretics, served as amusement for the masses who flocked to enjoy them.

 With the rise in the Protestant revolution in the 1500s, the religious battling got worse.
 The 100-Years War almost depopulated Europe.
 The battles continued on the sea and in distant lands where Protestants captured by the Spanish were treated with utter contempt and brutality.
 In desperation, the English took turns attacking each other.
 Henry VIII burned Catholics.
 His daughter, Mary, burned Protestants.
 Or had them drawn and quartered.
 The amusement level was the same.